 In order to examine the long-term effects, I estimate the effect of high prices during childhood at relevant schooling ages.
 Identification comes from coca price variation at different ages and from coca suitability across districts of birth.
-For each adult individual at the time of the survey, I construct the full history of coca prices at different ages.
+For each adult individual in the incarceration data, I construct the full history of coca prices at different ages.
+I exploit the fact that incarcerated individuals experienced different price trajectories which allows me to exploit variation in prices across cohorts combined with variation in coca suitability at their district of birth.
+FigureA9 in the appendix shows how each cohort in the incarceration data experience different trajectories of coca prices during childhood.
 In this way, I assess whether changes in prices during childhood have a long-term impact on adults who were born in districts with high coca suitability.